15:00 April 3rd 2020

 08:30 March 27th 2020

-Extensive movement restrictions also mean a large impact to our seafarers and their families at home and on board.
+Extensive movement restrictions also mean a large impact to our seafarers and their families at home and onboard.
 We are grateful to each one of them for their patience and understanding.
-Nevertheless, we are very conscious about the sorrows which our people may have.
+Nevertheless, we are very conscious of the sorrows which our people may have.
 We have therefore increased the capacity and scope of our professional medical and mental helplines significantly.
 At the same time, we have initiated interactive live events on social media with the families of our seafarers.
-We are taking the wellbeing of our people very seriously and remain committed to providing them with best possible support.
+We are taking the well-being of our people very seriously and remain committed to providing them with the best possible support.